-The committee discussed the plan for six to eight workshops with a facilitator, as well as the timeline leading up to the
+The committee discussed the plan for six to eight workshops with a facilitator, as well as the timeline leading up to the start of services and the preliminary workshop anticipated for July.

 Chair Rodriguez asked for a motion to approve the Request for Proposals (RFP) for a Consultant to Facilitate the Development of Long-Term Goals and a 5-Year Strategic Plan for the Desert Healthcare District and Foundation.